 After finding the frozen pipe, all you have to do is to heat it up to thaw the ice.
 You don’t want to apply heat too rapidly because that can cause damage to your pipe.
 Use a towel soaked in hot water or an electric heating pad to thaw the ice slowly.
 By keeping the faucet turned on, you can tell that the ice has thawed when water starts flowing again.

 Frozen pipes aren’t the end of the world; in fact, they are quite easy to fix.
-Be sure to pay attention to your faucets and fix the problem early so that no more avoidable plumbing problems arise down the line.
+Be sure to pay attention to your faucets and fix the problem early so that no more avoidable drain cleaning problems arise down the line.